-Why choose dynamic legrests over angle-adjustable legrests?
+Why choose dynamic leg supports over angle-adjustable leg supports?

 Why is it important to have these 4 movement options in a dynamic leg support?